VegaDeftwing/OpGuidesHugoSrc/content/Music/Effects/time.md

 Flanger works by taking a **very** short delay* which slowly modulated delay time and mixing this back with the original signal.
 This will result in some phase cancellation effects and give a similar sound to a phaser.
 The delay time modulation rate and depth, and delay feedback are the most commonly exposed controls.
 Flanger is probably most commonly used as an effect on guitar.

 *note, that delay, in this context, means an actual time delay, just a buffer that makes sound take longer to get through if that makes sense.
-Of course, with feedback and mixing the original this will have the same effect as a delay in the 'echo' sense.
+Of course, with feedback and mixing the original, this will have the same effect as a delay in the 'echo' sense.

 ![Flanger](/music/Flanger.webp)